 - Be careful which D-Mannose brand you chose if you are allergic to corn.

 - Once you have started taking D-Mannose, UTI symptoms should significantly diminish within the first 48 hours, but keep it up for 2-3 more days even if the symptoms are gone.
 If your symptoms did not diminish within the first day, see a doctor immediately.

 - Normally, one 50g dose (2-3 ounces) of D-Mannose is sufficient (most likely that’s how much you’d have in one package) for one course.

 - Some find it beneficial to follow up an acute episode of a UTI with a month of preventive D-Mannose dose taken daily.

 - Consult with your physician on how to supplement your UTI treatment with D-Mannose.

 I take D-Mannose after certain trigger events that could cause my UTIs.
 Consider this when adding D-Mannose to your UTI prevention strategy:

 - For UTI prevention take 1500-2000 mg (or one-half teaspoon) once or twice a day.

 - You can take “preventive” dose safely for as long as you want.
 Your bacteria won’t develop a resistance.

-- Take D-Mannose every time you think your vaginal flora is compromised (with the first signs of yeast infection, when consuming a lot of sugar, during stressful times, after sex, etc.).
+- Ladies, take D-Mannose every time you think your vaginal flora is compromised (with the first signs of yeast infection, when consuming a lot of sugar, during stressful times, after sex, etc.).